bediger4000/kalah/README.md

 Dropping a final stone in a player's store means that player makes the next move, so calculation of untried moves depends on the "next player".

+This MCTS does a lightweight playout.
+Once the Expansion part of the algorithm is complete, the code just does random legal moves until someone wins.

 ### Bonus move

 This variant has a bonus move.